Female Pelvic Medicine

 • TVT surgery usually causes minimal pain and discomfort.
 Usually within hours of surgery, the patient will be asked to urinate to test how the bladder and urethra respond.

-• It may be necessary to have a catheter – a thin, flexible tube – placed into the bladder to allow urine to drain during recover.
+• It may be necessary to have a catheter – a thin, flexible tube – placed into the bladder to allow urine to drain during recovery.

 • Although the patient may resume most normal activities within one to two weeks, driving is not advised for two weeks and sexual intercourse or strenuous activities are not advised for six weeks.